Special Provisions for States

 Judicial Interpretation of Art 371 Provisions

-The Supreme Court has interpreted Art 371 provisions in several significant judgments.
+The SC has shaped Art 371 jurisprudence through several judgments.
 In T.M.A.
 Pai Foundation v.
-State of Karnataka (2002), the Court examined Art 371D in the context of professional educational institutions, holding that the provision validly enabled zone-based reservation in education.
-In Mullaperiyar Environmental Protection Forum v.
-Union of India (2006), the Court considered whether Art 371 provisions create any limitation on the Union's general legislative powers, holding that special provisions operate as exceptions to normal constitutional rules but do not create sovereign immunity for states.
+State of Karnataka (2002), the Court examined Art 371D in the context of professional education, upholding zone-based reservation.
 In State of Nagaland v.
-Ratan Singh (2023), the Court upheld the unique status of Naga customary law under Art 371A, holding that the provision constitutes a constitutional guarantee that cannot be overridden by ordinary parliamentary legislation.
-In the Art 370 judgment (December 2023), the 5-judge bench drew a clear distinction between Art 370 (explicitly "temporary") and other Art 371 provisions (permanent special provisions), providing much-needed clarity on the constitutional status of these provisions.
-The Court observed that Art 371 provisions were "integral to the federal compact" and represented "constitutional assurances given to specific communities at the time of their integration."
-This language has been interpreted by constitutional scholars as strengthening the permanence and enforceability of Art 371 provisions.
-The Court also noted that these provisions can be amended under Art 368 but that political conventions and federal comity would counsel against unilateral changes.
+Ratan Singh (2023), the Court upheld Naga customary law's unique status under Art 371A as a constitutional guarantee that ordinary legislation cannot override.
+In the Art 370 judgment (December 2023), the 5-judge bench drew a clear distinction between Art 370 ("temporary") and Art 371 provisions ("permanent").
+The Court described Art 371 provisions as "integral to the federal compact" and "constitutional assurances given to specific communities at the time of their integration."
+This language strengthened enforceability.
+The Court noted that Art 371 provisions can be amended under Art 368 but political conventions and federal comity counsel against unilateral changes.
+The Ratan Singh case on customary law, the Art 370 judgment's distinction, and the "federal compact" characterization are analytically important for Mains.

 Relevant Exams